No matter how amazing your grow room lights may be, your plants won’t be able to meet their full potential without the proper grow light reflectors.

 Luckily, there’s an easy way to keep this from happening.
 When you add grow light reflectors into your grow room or tent, the light will be reflected downwards towards the plant canopy.
 None of it goes to waste.

-This complete guide to the best grow light reflectors in Canada will not only answer all of your hood-related questions but also cover some of the best models available to ACMPR growers (click here for more information on the Cannabis Act or read this article for all the info you need on the different laws in Canada).
+This complete guide to the grow light reflectors in Canada will not only answer all of your hood-related questions but also cover some of the top models available to ACMPR growers (Read this article for all the info you need on the different laws in Canada).

 Top Products Comparison Table